spring-jdbc-crud/simplejdbcmapper/README.md

 If there is a need to use InputStream/Reader you will have to use JdbcTemplate directly for that use case.

 ## Enum mapping
+Enums can be mapped to a database column which stores strings.

 ```
 public enum StatusEnum {
 	OPEN, CLOSED;